Star Trek Fleet Command: Reception

 Joe Jordan of Pocket Gamer reviewed the game in 2018 and found "a deep mobile MMOG that combines its licence, metagame and gameplay in a thoroughly enjoyable and engaging manner," giving a final score of 4.5 out of 5.
 Glenn Wilson of GameZebo gave a score of 4 out of 5.
 Doug Mercer of COG Connect reviewed the game giving a score of 80% out of 100%.
 Italian website multiplayer.it gave the game a score of 8.2 out of 10.

-The game received an 83% according to the review aggregation website GameRankings.

 The game was nominated for "Excellence in Convergence" at the SXSW Gaming Awards, and for "Best Music in a Casual/Social Game" at the 2019 G.A.N.G.
 Awards, and won the People's Voice Award each for "Strategy/Simulation Game" and "Technical Achievement" at the 2019 Webby Awards.
 It was also nominated for "Song/Score - Mobile Video Game" at the Hollywood Music in Media Awards, and for "Game of the Year" at the Pocket Gamer Mobile Games Awards.